 St Columba’s Way – 261 miles – 1 month – Iona to St Andrews.
-This pilgrimage starts on the historic Isle of Iona and burial ground of the kings of Scotland.
-From here St Columba – the “Church Dove” revered for bringing Christianity to Scotland – ventured out from his abbey in the 4th century to convert the Picts to Christianity – and to confront the Loch Ness Monster!
+This pilgrimage starts on the historic Isle of Iona, burial ground of the kings of Scotland.
+From here St Columba – the “Church Dove” revered for bringing Christianity to Scotland – ventured out from his abbey in the 6th century to convert the Picts to Christianity and to confront the Loch Ness Monster!

-You first walk along the wild coast of the south of the Isle of Mull with its spectacular white sand beaches and soaring cliffs.
+You first walk along the wild south coast of the Isle of Mull with its spectacular white sand beaches and soaring cliffs.
 Next is the town of Oban, with good food and a comfortable night before setting off into a wilderness of moorland and hillside.

 The Way takes established but not always waymarked paths with ruined medieval castles, quiet glens, welcoming Highland villages, lonely hills, and tranquil lochs.
 Saint Columba spoke often of “thin places”, where the spiritual world is particularly close at hand – we hope that you find many such “thin places” along this beautiful route.